jatinkumar762/Coding-Interview-Questions/GreedyAlgorithms/Easy/N_Meetings_In_One_Room.md

 #### Approach

-* we can sort the meeting based on their end time -> those who end first will first in order
+* we can sort the meeting based on their end time -> those who end first will first in order -> can accommodate more meetings
-* if end time is same, then we can sort them based on start time -> those who start late will first in order
+* ~~if end time is same, then we can sort them based on start time -> those who start late will first in order~~
 * the above approach will help in max meetings